Dev-Smash/two-truths-and-lie-public/source/two_truths.md

-## Neil Armstrong
+## Kate Norquay

-- I can play the guitar.
+- I'm allergic to cats
-- I love camping.
+- I have a film degree
-- I am afraid of birds.
+- I've travelled through Brazil on a motorbike

-## Buzz Aldrin
+## Michael Lowe

-- I can hula hoop.
+- I have a youtube channel with 30,000 subscribers
-- I love climbing trees.
+- I have never made a doctor's appointment
-- I am afraid of dentists.
+- I have a neuroscience degree